 Concert performances include Bach Jesu Meine Freude (Mogens Dahl Kammerkor, Copenhagen), Bach Magnificat (Estonian Radio), Messiah, Mozart Requiem, Haydn Nelson Mass, Bach Christmas Oratorio, St John Passion, St Matthew Passion, B Minor Mass and Magnificat (St Martin-in-the-Fields), Charpentier Le Reniement de St. Pierre (St John's College, Cambridge), Handel Utrecht Te Deum (BBC Singers) as well as a tour of China as featured tenor soloist with York-based choir The 24.

-Nils is also active as one of London's most exciting emerging young composers.
+Nils is also a sought after composer.
 In 2017 he was appointed as Composing Fellow at St Martin-in-the-Fields and the choir has since performed his compositions as part of services and radio broadcasts.
+His works in Danish have regularly been broadcast by DR in the daily service at Vor Frue Kirke, Copenhagen.
+Read more about Nils' work as a composer here.